YOU NEED AN EMPLOYEE HANDBOOK NOW AND HERE’S WHY

 - Train your managers in your handbook policies.
 Your managers will be responsible for implementing and enforcing policies and documenting conduct and performance issues.
 To do so efficiently and equitably, they need to know what’s in your handbook.

 - Enforce policies uniformly.
-The purpose of the handbook is to create standard policies that are applied and enforced across the board to all employees.
+The purpose of the handbook is to create standard policies that are applied and enforced across the board.
 If rules and policies are enforced for certain employees but not for others, this opens you to a discrimination suit.
-This is a very common pitfall we see among employers.

 An employee handbook is a safety net both for you and for your employees, so don’t wait to create one.
 Make it your priority today.